xguerin/minima.l/docs/index.md

 ##### Return value

-Return all lines as a list of string.
+Return all lines as a list of string trimmed of any carry return.

 #### RUN